 7. The right to object

-If our lawful basis for processing your information is legitimate interest, you have the right to object to our doing so.
+If our lawful basis for processing your information is a legitimate interest, you have the right to object to our doing so.
 Please contact us in writing via the means above to do so.

 Keeping your information safe